 Each academic year, a class of about 68 students enrolls in this selective program.
 Although the MPA/ID curriculum is intensely rigorous and provides a solid foundation for applied research, the program is geared to future practitioners in the field of international development rather than future academics.

 In the MPA/ID Program, three-quarters of our students and many of our faculty come from countries other than the United States.
 We especially encourage applications from citizens of developing and transitional economy countries.
 Applicants must demonstrate competence in economics and quantitative analysis and the potential for leadership in international development.
-The MPA/ID Program rarely accepts applicants directly from undergraduate colleges and universities; most admitted candidates have at least three years of development-related work experience in government, central and regional banks, international development institutions, non-governmental organizations, or private businesses.
+The MPA/ID Program rarely accepts applicants directly from undergraduate colleges and universities; most admitted candidates have at least three years of development-related work experience in government, central and regional banks, international development institutions, non-profits, research organizations, or private businesses.

 The MPA/ID Program has course prerequisites to ensure that students will be adequately prepared for the rigor of the core curriculum.
 The prerequisite course requirements are one university-level course in each of the following: